openkruise/kruise/docs/proposals/20210713-resourcedistribution.md

 When `kubectl apply -f my-secret.yaml`,  the secret will be created or updated in **all namespaces**.

 ### Implementation Plan
-We will watch all the events about `Secret`, and sync it when reconciling it.
+We will watch all the events about the `Secret`, and sync it when reconciling it.
 The main logic looks like this:
 ```go
 package secret